zapmal/board-hub/api/README.md

 ### Setup

 - Enter in your MySQL CLI and run `CREATE DATABASE board_hub;`, this can also be done with MySQL Workbench.
-- Install dependencies → `yarn`
+- Install dependencies → `yarn`.
-- Create .env file (assumes that you're in root folder) → `cp .env.example .env`
+- Create .env file (assumes that you're in root folder) → `cp .env.example .env`.
 - Fill the empty fields in the `.env`.
-- Run migrations → `yarn migrate`, if needed migrations can be reverted with → `yarn undo:migration`
+- Run migrations → `yarn migrate`, if needed migrations can be reverted with → `yarn undo:migration`.
 - Seed data → `yarn seed`, this will create 50 users, the password for all of the seeded users is `password`.

 ### Scripts